Skip to content

 'https://api.kanbert.com/api/v1/projects'

-Find by related client name or matching shortcode prefix (JSON with grouping):
+Client name OR shortcode prefix (JSON with grouping)

 curl -G \